We use cookies on this site to enhance your experience.

 In partnership with Parking and Transportation Resources, we are pleased to offer a number of resources for cycling commuters on campus.
 Laurier provides a number of bike rack stations across the Waterloo and Brantford campuses (Laurier's size makes it easy for you to check up on your bike).
 As a safety precaution, make sure you lock it with a high-grade U-Lock or equal alternative.
 Note: Bikes that are left unattended for a significant amount of time will be removed and recycled by Laurier's Special Constable Service.

-In June 2012, through a partnership with Facilities and Asset Management and Sustainability, Parking and Transportation Services introduced a secure bike storage facilities located on the south side of MacDonald House (beside lot 16) for up to 25 bikes.
-This is a gated facility allowing users entry using a key fob system.
+Through a partnership with Facilities and Asset Management and Sustainability, Parking and Transportation Services introduced a secure bike storage facilities located on the south side of MacDonald House (beside lot 16) for up to 25 bikes.
+This is a gated facility allowing users entry using your One Card.

-In June 2012, through a partnership with Sustainability and Residence Life, Service Laurier Brantford introduced a secure bike storage facility located in the Expositor Place parking garage.
-This is a gated facility allowing users entry using a key fob system.
+Through a partnership with Sustainability and Residence Life, Service Laurier Brantford introduced a secure bike storage facility located in the Expositor Place parking garage.
+This is a gated facility allowing users entry using your One Card.

 Did you know we are a proud organizational member of the Region of Waterloo's TravelWise program?
 As such, all Laurier students (such as you!) are able to access the private Laurier Student Carpool Network.